Ranbir Kapoor says he wants to make a biopic on Raj Kapoor | Entertainment

 ''He ate, he sang, he drank, he did everything... only for cinema,'' Randhir Kapoor, who has penned the book's foreword, added.

 ''He was passionate about everything -- his wife, his family, his food, his alcohol, his movies.
 He used to love playing bridge on the computer while listening to old Hindi songs on the radio.
-Apart from all the cinema values, what me and my sister are really proud of are the moral values that he instilled in us.
+Apart from all the cinema values, what I and my sister are really proud of are the moral values that he instilled in us.
 He was truly a great father, we miss him dearly.''
-Randhir Kapoor said when ''Mera Naam Joker'', which his father directed, produced and featured in, bombed at the box office and opened to bad reviews, he didn't want to celebrate his birthday.
+Randhir Kapoor said when ''Mera Naam Joker'', which his father directed, produced, and featured in, bombed at the box office and opened to bad reviews, the late director was so disheartened that he didn't want to celebrate his birthday.

-But today the film, about a clown who must make his audience laugh at the cost of his own sorrows, is the ''biggest profit point in my organisation'', he said. ''I make the most money out of 'Mera Naam Joker', the first choice of every distributor of mine is this film,'' he added.
-The philosophical drama, also starring Simi Garewal, Padmini and Russian actor Kseniya Ryabinkina, was probably ahead of its time, Randhir Kapoor said.
+But today the film, about a clown who must make his audience laugh at the cost of his own sorrows, is the ''biggest profit point in my organization'', he said. ''I make the most money out of 'Mera Naam Joker, the first choice of every distributor of mine is this film,'' he added.
+The philosophical drama, also starring Simi Garewal, Padmini, and Russian actor Kseniya Ryabinkina, was probably ahead of its time, Randhir Kapoor said.

-Initially criticised for its extremely long running-time of 248 minutes, ''Mera Naam Joker'' went on became a cult classic and is regarded as one of Raj Kapoor's best films and among the best Bollywood films of the 20th century.
+Initially criticized for its extremely long running time of 248 minutes, ''Mera Naam Joker'' went on to become a cult classic and is regarded as one of Raj Kapoor's best films and among the best Bollywood films of the 20th century.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)